piemoe/DriverPassModels/README.md

 In user-facing systems, we need to make it easy for the user to use the system.
 If the users can't use the system, then the system fails as a system.
 In my system design, user use cases were conceived as all the possible ways users would access our site for.
 In the Activity Sequence, I detailed every step of registering for an account from finding our web service to finishing payment.

 ## How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
+Planning always comes first.
+If you don't know what you're making, you're at a huge disadvantage coding in fog, like driving with no map.
+Know what you're coding, know what it looks like when its finished, and then start work on it.